It’s lights out, and away we go! 🚦🚦🚦🚦🚦🏎️🏎️🏎️

 While the Singapore Grand Prix is a well-managed event, there are still some benefits to being a local and knowing the tips and tricks around the F1 circuit!
 Here are some of my tips:

-• Bring a portable fan – This was a game-changer for me.
+Bring a portable fan – This was a game-changer for me.
 I brought a portable fan that could be hung around my neck, and it saved me from sweating so much in the heat!
-Especially when we were in our seat and there was barely any air flow.
+Especially when we were in our seats and there was barely any airflow.

-• Make use of the amenities at Esplanade Mall – The thorny building you see near Zone 4 is the Esplanade Theater, and it is attached to a mall area called Esplanade Mall.
+Make use of the amenities at Esplanade Mall – The thorny building you see near Zone 4 is the Esplanade Theater, and it is attached to a mall area called Esplanade Mall.
 The mall is located within Zone 4, but not many people know about it unless you’re going from Zone 1 to 4 or vice versa.
-Within this mall, you’ll find better options for food, a 7/11 convenience store for quick snacks and beverages.
+Within this mall, you’ll find better options for food and a 7/11 convenience store for quick snacks and beverages.
 The best part?
-There are a REAL toilets here, not the porta potty you’ve been seeing throughout the F1 Circuit Park!
-And outside the toilet, you might see a water refill station as well.
+There are REAL toilets here, not a porta-potty!
+Outside the toilet, you might see a water refill station as well.

-• There is a long walk from Zone 1 to Zone 4 – If you hold a Zone 1 ticket and want to see the performance in Zone 4, budget at least 45 minutes to get to Zone 4.
+There walk from Zone 1 to Zone 4 is very long – If you hold a Zone 1 ticket and want to see the performance in Zone 4, expect to take at least 45 minutes to walk to Zone 4.
 I was late to get to Zone 4 for an act I really wanted to see on the first day of the Grand Prix.
-On the second day, the overpass was so backed up that we gave up trying to get to Zone 4.
-On the last day though, they’ll open up the track for walking so we were able to get to Zone 4 within 30 minutes.
+On the second day (qualifying session), the overpass was so backed up that we gave up trying to get to Zone 4.
+But on the last day, they’ll open up the track for spectators to walk on, so we were able to get to Zone 4 within 30 minutes.

 Which Singapore Grand Prix Tickets should I get?